It’s a question of when, not if. If you ride a motorcycle long enough, you will go down eventually.

 It’s important to realize you have very little control over a motorcycle crash and act accordingly.

 Are you with a group?
 Did anyone see you?
 Are you broken?
 Are you bleeding?
 Can you move?
 Is there a snowball’s chance in Hades of someone calling for help?
+All of these are very important questions.

 If you receive help, follow your helpers’ instructions explicitly.
 If they tell you to lie motionless on the ground, do it.
 If they cut your leathers off with a razor-sharp pair of scissors, let them.
 If you find yourself in the back of an ambulance, thank your lucky stars and your guardian angel, and be sure to kiss your wife and kids the first chance you get.